lukaszcz/snake/README.md

-SNAKE is a simple game which illustrates Linux assembly programming.
+Snake is a simple game which illustrates Linux assembly programming.
 You move around a snake which grows every 10 moves.

 Requirements